gonicus/clacks/doc/index.rst

  * **Agent infrastructure with varying plugin set**

-   Multiple agents can connect to the AMQP infrastructure of your domain but do not nessesarily need to provide the same functionality.
+   Multiple agents can connect to the AMQP infrastructure of your domain but do not necessarily need to provide the same functionality.
 Message routing will push the message to the correct agent.

  * **Automatic load balancing**